 Thanks a lot for this tutorial.
 How can i create a separated route for the vendor, and not accessing it from the admin link?
 Thanks

-about 1 year ago by Hugens Louis
+over 1 year ago by Hugens Louis

 Great Tutorial!
 It works!!
 Thanks for sharing!!!

-about 1 year ago by fhms info
+over 1 year ago by fhms info